spaceandtimelabs/sxt-proof-of-sql-sdk/examples/chainlink/README.md

 # Space and Time (SxT) Proof of SQL SDK

 ## Introduction
 This example shows how to use Chainlink functions to access the SxT network API within your ethereum smart contract.
-See [README](../../README.md) for a overview of the SDK.
+See [README](../../README.md) for an overview of the SDK.

 ## Setup